• Sales 888.270.0679

 Church Giving Trends

-From 1998 to 2021, church membership dropped from 69% to 47% (Gallup).
+The percentage of U.S. adults who are members of a church stood at just 37 percent in 2025 (Pew Research).
 This might seem like grave news, but it isn’t for churches that are willing to adapt.
 Most U.S. adults still believe in God; they simply don’t belong to a church.
 One of the main reasons for this is a drop in religious preference.
-About 89% of traditionalists have a religious preference.
-The numbers drop for each of the following generations, particularly with millennials, only 68% of whom have a religious preference (Gallup).
+About 89 percent of traditionalists have a religious preference.
+The numbers drop for each of the following generations, particularly with millennials, only 68 percent of whom have a religious preference (Gallup).
 This means there’s more openness among younger churchgoers when it comes to choosing a new sect or religion than the ones they grew up with.

 One of the main reasons people look to join a new church is to feel the greater connection that comes from a faith community.
 These visitors want to feel like they belong in this new community and the best way to do that is to take the extra steps necessary to make them feel welcome.
 If you're looking to engage your visitors, make sure your church welcome committee hands out a welcome packet and materials for new members.
 In working with tens of thousands of churches over two decades, we’ve found that these materials can do a lot of the heavy lifting.
 If you don’t have a church welcome packet, you can use many of these free materials to get started.